 I really had to get to Arusha by morning, or I’d have two days until the next bus to Mwanza.
 It would not make a good impression for me to miss our first staff meeting with our new headmistress.

 My anxiety increased.
 A lorry stopped down the road and picked up one of the stragglers.
 Hitchhiking in the U.S. was never a good idea, but in Tanzania, few people could afford vehicles, and other Peace Corps volunteers I knew did it.
 Reluctantly, I realized hitchhiking was the only way to get to Arusha, if another vehicle came along before nightfall.

-Eventually, an aged but sturdy British Leyland stopped, battered khaki with a rounded engine hood and short slats around the flat bed of the truck.
+Eventually, an aged but sturdy British Leyland truck stopped, battered khaki with a rounded engine hood and short slats around the flat bed.
 Behind the cab boxes, cases of beer, a new motor, sisal bags fat with some lumpy tuber and cotton bags of flour lay in a haphazard pile.
 A bald spare tire lay on top of a greasy canvas tarp near the tailgate.

 The driver’s glistening ebony elbow hung out the open window.

 “Hujambo, Baba.
 Habari gani?”
 I greeted him with my friendliest smile.

 “Nakwenda Arusha?”
 I asked hopefully.
 I should have asked him about his family, but I was focused on my problem.

 “Ndio, Mama,” the driver said amiably.
 He turned and mumbled something.
 A younger fellow hopped out, helped lift my pack into the back, and then stood back to let me climb in the cab.
 I settled myself in the middle of the seat, tucked my skirt around my legs to give the gear shift free play, and found a place for my dusty feet.